pranavstorm/testrep/README.md

 # testrep
-this is for testing repositoried
+this is a testing repository